Use this tutorial to make a rustic industrial style table or desk with Ikea trestle legs and salvaged wood flooring for less than $30.

 7. Check for square: start from a square corner of the plywood and position the first wood floor piece so that the grooved side and top align with the plywood.
 Don’t worry if the bottom of the wood floor piece is too long – it’ll be cut off later.

 8. Attach flooring to plywood.
-For the first piece, nail down through the groove in a few places.
-And then nail from the tongue side.
+For the first piece, nail down through the groove in a few places and then nail from the tongue side.
 Do this at an angle on the tongue to hold it down – you want to nail as close in on the tongue as possible so the nail doesn’t stop the next piece of flooring from sliding into place.
-I used a cheapo Harbor Freight air nail gun with 2″ brads, which worked surprisingly well.
+It can be done with a hammer, but using an air nailer with 2″ nailing brads and a small compressor makes it go a lot faster.
+(The link is for a well-known brand, but we’ve found inexpensive Harbor Freight Tools nailers work well for applications like this, too.)

 - Repeat the process until the flooring covers the whole piece of plywood and the last piece is hanging over the edge (yours might fit perfectly, mine didn’t).
 Secure the last piece by nailing it from underneath–but put the nails in at least an inch from the edge of the plywood to allow for trimming without running into a nail.